dennis-hmh/connect-design-system/src/components/Sidebar/ReadMe.md

 ## Features

 - **TypeScript Support**: Utilizes TypeScript for type safety and to define props clearly, making the component easy to use and integrate.
-- **Collapsible**: Provides functionality to collapse and expand the sidebar.
 - **Customizable**: Offers various props to customize the sidebar's appearance and behavior.
 - **Easy to Use**: Designed with simplicity in mind, making it straightforward to integrate into any React project.